KwirkyJ/attack-vector-pytools/README.md

 After importing the tools, you are now ready to start playing.
 See the tools descriptions below for more details.

+#### Note - output formatting
+By default, many functions return a formatted string -- this as distinct from printing.
+It is recommended that you either:
++ wrap them in your own functions to print.
++ invoke them in a print statment, then modify past invocations from your python history.

 ## Tools Details

 attack-vector-tools provides a number of functions and classes to facilitate